xjinGitty/openQA-note/openQAdepNote.md

 >
 ### 2016-2-2
-1. issue debug when launch test: DISTRI should be sle instead of sled --- isos or jobs meaning for??? (works the same) --- verify main.pm file is from the correct repo --- update openQA to latest version (including all of the code and needles)
+1. issue debug when launch test: DISTRI should be sle instead of sled --- isos or jobs or workers follow the client command  meaning for??? (works the same) --- verify main.pm file is from the correct repo --- update openQA to latest version (including all of the code and needles)

 2. play with git branch and remote

-3.
+3. use templates or webUI for automatically create jobs

+### 2016-2-3
+1. initdb met permission issue: change the db folder to owned by geekotest

+2. client with parameters isos and other variables will choose the customized job to run

+## 2016-2-15
+1. openQA version should be downgrade via yast for the naming rule changed (when would like to upgrade it)